Behavior is one's response to its surroundings and circumstances. A understanding of sheep behavior is essential to making the raising and

 ones.
 If there is a ram in the flock, he usually leads.

-Sheep are a very social animal.
+Sheep are very social animals.
 In a grazing situation, they need

 to see other sheep.
 In fact, ensuring that sheep always have visual